 Traditionally, getting a dental crown takes two appointments: one to prepare the tooth, capture impressions, and place a temporary, and another to bond the final crown into place.
-However, our practice offers CEREC same-day crowns as a means to complete the entire treatment in a single visit.
 After we reshape and take impressions of your tooth, our in-house milling machine begins fabricating your crown from a solid block of pressed ceramic.
 Once it’s finished, we’ll have you try it on, make any last-minute adjustments if need be, and cement the restoration over your tooth.
-The whole process should only take about an hour!

 When you restore a damaged tooth with a dental crown, you can look forward to benefits such as:

 Do you need a dental crown in Jonesboro, but have questions about the treatment?
 Below, our team has some of the most common concerns we receive from patients, along with our answers.
 If you don’t see what you’re looking for, please feel free to contact us directly—our team is always happy to help!

 Dental crowns can be made from a variety of materials, some of the most popular being natural-looking ones like porcelain and ceramic.
 Here are all of the types of dental crowns that can be made: